mikedurbin/wsls/readme.markdown

 	mvn exec:java -Dexec.mainClass=edu.virginia.lib.wsls.solr.PostSolrDocument

+## ContentAnalyzer.java
+A program that takes a CSV file containing two columns (the uploaded video file name and the system ID it was assigned upon upload) and a directory of PDF files and generates a report attempting to match the files based on the ids it can glean from the filenames.

+The output is a CSV file sorted by id containing a row for every id for which a script or a clip has been matched.

+	mvn exec:java -Dexec.mainClass=edu.virginia.lib.wsls.util.ContentAnalyzer -Dexec.args="uploaded.csv pdfs output.csv"

 ## foxml files
 * __uva-lib:documentedMappingCModel__: a content model for objects that contain XSLT that converts to SOLR and has documentation about